 My makeup was melting off my face.
 I was terrified of getting sweat stains on my dress.
 The girls needed to be hooked up to an IV of cherry Slurpees to maintain their charismatic personalities until the photo shoot was over.

 Worst of all, after ten minutes in the humidity, my blown-out hair looked like something out of a 1980s Tina Turner music video.

 Another struggle was getting all four of us to simultaneously look at the camera and smile.
 By the time the kids were both looking at the lens, I wasn’t looking.
 Or I was staring at the ground.
 Or making that hideous face I subconsciously make when I’m stressed out.

 We were grateful to get one good shot of us standing on the famous Banyan Street, even though Arden has a look on her face like The Spanker Man is standing behind the photographer.

 I love rushing home from work to open my mailbox and receiving cards with my friends’ beautiful faces.
 I love seeing pictures of my cousins, who were my first true friends, showcasing their growing families.
 I love reading the funny anecdotes, stories about adopted pets, children starting school, and news of friends starting fresh chapters in different cities.
 I love holiday cards that double as birth announcements.

 I love it, I love it, I love it.

 Below is the final Christmas card product.
-It didn’t turn out perfect, but we aren’t perfect, so the picture was a perfect choice for us.
+It didn’t turn out perfect, but we aren’t perfect, so the East Brunswick family pictures were a perfect choice for us.